kogisu/jenkins-setup/README.md

 ## Part 8: Add credentials
 1. Click 'Credentials' from the sidebar.
 2. Click on "(global)" from the list, and then "Add credentials" from the sidebar.
-3. Choose "AWS Credentials" from the dropdown, add "aws-static" on ID, add a description like "Static HTML publisher in AWS," and fill in the AWS Key and Secret Access Key generated when the IAM role was created.
+3. Choose "AWS Credentials" from the dropdown, add "aws-static" on ID, add a description like "Static HTML publisher in AWS," and fill in the AWS Key and Secret Access Key generated when the IAM role was created.  **Note:** The aws credentials ID is `aws-static`.
 4. Click OK, and the credentials should now be available for the rest of the system.

 ## Part 9: Set up S3 Bucket